The following is a spoiler-free review of Star Wars: The Rise of Skywalker.

 No matter where one falls on the previous installment, the general consensus is Rian Johnson’s script for The Last Jedi was, for the most part, unpredictable, taking delight in deliberately subverting audience expectations.
 Despite grossing over a billion dollars, Johnson’s upset-the-apple-cart approach did not sit well with most fans.
 Apparently, the lesson learned from the backlash is that a successful Star Wars sequel must play it safe with a nostalgic approach that adheres to previously established formulae.
 To that end, writer/director J.J.
 Abrams, along with three other writers, course-corrected by recycling characters and plot points from the first trilogy, just as they did with The Force Awakens.
 Then they compensated for their lack of vision with more frequent and extravagant action sequences, Jedi powers approaching those of a god, and a bigger technological threat, which, of course, has the exploitable Achilles’ heel.

 Some fans might appreciate returning to familiar territory.
 However, there’s a fine line between familiarity and predictability, and The Rise of Skywalker crosses that line more than any of the previous chapters.
 It also undoes or ignores virtually everything that occurred in The Last Jedi.
-Structurally, it takes a while to settle into a comfortable rhythm; the first part of the film is overly rushed as if the filmmakers are desperately trying to establish where everyone is and what they’re doing as quickly as possible.
+Structurally, it takes a while to settle into a comfortable rhythm; the first part of the film feels rushed, as if the filmmakers are desperately trying to establish where everyone is and what they’re doing as quickly as possible.
 The result is a “Previously on Star Wars…” ambience, as if we’re watching an extended recap of an episode that never was.

 Despite these shortcomings and more, The Rise of Skywalker mostly succeeds as popcorn entertainment thanks to a talented cast, impressive set pieces, a few laughs, and the occasional inspired moment.
 In fact, those who are emotionally invested in Rey’s character arc might want to bring some Kleenex along.
 But after an exhausting nine chapters, it’s become pastiche.
 Sadly, even John William’s classic Star Wars theme is starting to feel tired and clichéd.